heroiclabs/nakama-cpp/README.md

 ## vcpkg

-Our SDK integrates with vcpkg by providing itself as a git registry.
+Our SDK integrates with vcpkg by providing itself through a git registry.
 To include it in your vcpkg manifest, create a `vcpkg-configuration.json` in your root directory.

 {